iamayushsharmaa/Travel-Ai/README.md

-Collaborate 👥: Invite friends to view or edit your plans in real-time.

-Track Spending 💸: Log expenses to keep your budget on track.

-Go Offline 📴: Save your itinerary for offline access during your travels.
+Go Offline 📴: Save your itinerary for offline access during your travels pdf.